cmu-odml/cmu-odml.github.io/labs/04_pruning.md

 Plotting it all together
 ---
-You should report 2 plots, each of which contains a line corresponding to each of the experiments you performed above: pruning without retraining, IMP without rewinding, and IMP with rewinding.
-The three plots should have:
+You should report 2 plots, each of which contains a line corresponding to each of the experiments you performed above: pruning without retraining, and IMP with rewinding.
+The two plots should have:
    - **accuracy** on the x axis and **sparsity** on the y axis.
    - **accuracy** on the x axis and **disk space** on the y axis.
    - **accuracy** on the x axis and **inference latency** on the y axis.